manoharahk/TizenRT/os/tools/README.txt

 ----------------------------------------

   These are Cs file that are used to build mkconfig program.
-The mkconfig program is used during the initial TinyAra build.
+The mkconfig program is used during the initial TizenRT build.

-  When you configure TinyAra, you will copy a configuration file called .config in the top level os directory (See build/configs/README.txt).
+  When you configure TizenRT, you will copy a configuration file called .config in the top level os directory (See build/configs/README.txt).
-  The first time you make TinyAra, the top-level makefile will build the mkconfig executable from mkconfig.c (using Makefile.host).
-The top-level Makefile will then execute the mkconfig program to convert the .config file in the top level directory into include/tinyara/config.h.  config.h is a another version of the TinyAra configuration that can be included by C files.
+  The first time you make TizenRT, the top-level makefile will build the mkconfig executable from mkconfig.c (using Makefile.host).
+The top-level Makefile will then execute the mkconfig program to convert the .config file in the top level directory into include/tizenrt/config.h.  config.h is a another version of the TizenRT configuration that can be included by C files.

 cmdconfig.c
 -----------

-  This C file can be used to build a utility for comparing two TinyAra configuration files.
+  This C file can be used to build a utility for comparing two TizenRT configuration files.

 kconfig2html.c
 --------------

-  This is a C file that can be used build a utility for converting the TinyAra configuration in the Kconfig files to an HTML document.
+  This is a C file that can be used build a utility for converting the TizenRT configuration in the Kconfig files to an HTML document.
 This auto-generated documentation will, eventually, replace the manually updated configuration documentation that is fallling woefully behind.